Math major and advanced courses FAQ

 We rarely have open positions in the middle of the year (that is, for the Spring term); if it happens, a note will be sent to the DUS newslits.

-Tutors who are hired will go through two training sessions just before the beginning of the Fall semester (one session is with the department, one is with the CTL).
+Tutors who are hired will go through training sessions just before the beginning of the Fall semester (one session is with the department, for ULA’s there is a second training session with the CTL).

 A few rules to mention:

-(a) Yale does not permit first-year students to work as peer tutors or ULA’s (but you can apply during the Spring of your first year, for next year’s positions).
+(a) Yale does not permit first-year students to work as peer tutors or ULA’s (but you can apply during the Spring of your first year, for Fall positions).

 (b) Only students who have already completed at least one math course at Yale are eligible to apply.
 That is, you may apply in March only if you have completed a Yale math class the previous Fall or earlier.

-Math needs fewer graders in the Spring, so there are rarely any openings in the middle of the year.
+Math needs fewer graders in the Spring, so most of the Spring positions are filled with continuing graders, and there are rarely any openings in the middle of the year.

-For more information, please reach out to Ian Adelstein at first.last@yale.edu .
+For more information, please reach out to Meghan Anderson at first.last@yale.edu